prchanda/MonDiag/README.md

 2.	**Control Panel** - Place where you can choose the scope of troubleshooting.
 Ex- Choose resource, Set TimeSpan of troubleshooting, etc.

-3.	**Dashboard** - Place you get your queried information / results.
+3.	**Dashboard** - Place where you get your queried information / results.

 4.	**Utility** - Place which gives you an option to login, send feedback, etc.